sezzalenko/change-text-on-input-example/README.md

-# change-text-on-input-example
+# Change text on input

-an example of changing text when input changes
+An empty webpage for HTML/CSS/JavaScript exercises.